 Please note that when the State Apartments are closed the Semi-State Rooms will not be open.

-Please note that the Semi-State Rooms are only open during the Winter months and will be closed from the 24 March 2013.
+Please note that the Semi-State Rooms are only open during the Winter months between the 28 September 2013 and March 2014.

 St George's Chapel is closed